Careers in Law Episode 3: Immigration Rights

 Don’t miss our other Careers in Law Public Interest and Social Justice Law Episodes!

 Looking for a career in immigration rights law or another area of public interest law?
 You’ll need to take the LSAT first!
-Prep at your own pace with the Blueprint LSAT Online Anytime LSAT Course, with an instructor in our Live Online LSAT Classes, or one-on-one with a private LSAT tutor.
+Prep at your own pace with the Blueprint LSAT Self-Paced LSAT Course, with an instructor in our Live Course LSAT Classes, or one-on-one with a private LSAT tutor.
 We have an LSAT prep course for every learning style!

 Search the Blog